Planning a 5-day trip to London requires careful budgeting. You might think, how much does a 5-day trip to London cost?

 Taxis and Ride-sharing

-• Ride-sharing (e.g., Uber): Prices vary, generally cheaper than black cabs but depend on demand and distance.
+- Ride-sharing (e.g., Uber): Prices vary, and they are generally cheaper than black cabs but depend on demand and distance.

 Bikes